hkoutar7/get_next_line/README.md

 # Get_Next_Line Project - 42 Cursus

-## The get_next_line project is part of the 42 Cursus curriculum and is designed to introduce  to file input/output operations and dynamic memory allocation in C programming language.
-The main objective of this project is to create a function that reads a file line by line, regardless of the size of the file or the buffer used to read it.

-# Project Overview
-The get_next_line function takes three arguments:

 ### The get_next_line project is part of the 42 Cursus curriculum and is designed to introduce  to file input/output operations and dynamic memory allocation in C programming language.
 The main objective of this project is to create a function that reads a file line by line, regardless of the size of the file or the buffer used to read it.

 # Project Overview